Course Directors: Basel Ramlawi, Winchester, VA, and Eric L. Sarin, Atlanta, GA

 Upon completion of this activity, participants should be able to:

-- Compare techniques for transfemoral, direct aortic, subclavian artery, and TAVR
+- Describe the decision-making process for choice of TAVR access (transfemoral, direct aortic, subclavian artery, and transapical)

 Please watch the video below containing background information and lecture materials associated with this course.